 In Egyptian mythology, Libra is represented by Ma’at, the goddess of the scales who would, at the time of death, weigh the human soul against an ostrich feather to determine whether or not the soul would reincarnate.
 Greek mythology gives us Themis, a blindfolded seer who also carries a pair of scales.
 The archangel Michael, in Christianity, holds the scales.
 In each tradition, the theme is balance, of keeping things – be they social or spiritual – in order.
 But the story that resonates most with me is the Greek story of the Judgment of Paris.

 So many Libran qualities are illustrated in this myth –beauty, harmony, attraction, negotiation and adjudication.
 And no surprise that Venus (the Roman goddess most similar to Aphrodite) is the ruler of Libra!
 But “to the fairest”?
-That also taps into Libran ambiguity!
-The fairest in terms of the most beautiful, or the most even-tempered?
+That taps into Libran ambiguity - the fairest in terms of the most beautiful, or the most even-tempered?
 The most well-balanced when it comes to making judgments?
 Libra, despite the association with beauty and attraction through Venus, is more a sign of balance.
-It’s considered and reflective, more concerned with “the other” (7th house) than with the “I” (1st house).
-Libra is mediator, negotiator, and diplomat.
+It’s considered and reflective, more concerned with “the other” (astrological 7th house) than with the “I” (1st house).

 also one of the three Air signs, along with Gemini and Aquarius, as well as being